choijan78/kokoa-clone-2023/README.md

 # Kokoa clone 2023 update

-HTML & CSS are so much fun!
+- HTML & CSS are so much fun!

+- Do it myself alone to make a whole responsible chat app design.